 COURSE NUMBER AND TITLE SEM.
 HRS.
-Three courses in Latin (at least two at 300/400 level) 12 Two courses from either Latin or Greek or courses in art history, religious studies, philosophy as approved by the department chair.
+Three courses in Latin (at least two at 300/400 level) 12 Two courses from either Latin or Greek or courses in art history, religious studies, philosophy as approved by the department coordinator.
 (One course must be at the 300/400 level.)
-8 TOTAL 20
+8 TOTAL CREDIT HOURS 20